AsoboAfah/demo-git/README.md

 #Demo repository

-I created this repository to learn github.
+Created this repository to learn github.